Eastdale Village, Poughkeepsie, New York

 Trend 3.
 Declining inventory, rising prices

-We will likely experience a near-term shortage of housing caused by declining inventory and rising demand.
-The number of single-family homes for sale in Dutchess County declined by 20 percent from 2016-2019, while ‘months of inventory’ – the number of months it would take to sell all properties currently for sale at the average monthly sales pace – declined from an average of 5.2 months in 2018 to 4.6 months in 2019.
-Early data through June 2020 shows a continuation of this trend, with active listings declining from a high of 3,150 homes in 2016 to about 2,200 homes.
+We will likely continue our near-term shortage of housing caused by declining inventory and rising demand.
+The number of single-family homes for sale in Dutchess County declined by almost 44 percent from 2019-2022, while ‘months of inventory’ – the number of months it would take to sell all properties currently for sale at the average monthly sales pace – declined from an average of 4.6 months in 2019 to only three months in 2022.
+Early data through September 2023 shows a continuation of this trend, with active listings declining from a high of 1,310 homes in 2019 to only 766 homes in 2023.

 The same pressures exist for the rental market, which is experiencing very low vacancy rates even though the number of multi-family units being built is increasing.
-The year 2019 marked the fourth highest number of apartments built in the 30-year history of the Dutchess County Planning Department’s rental housing survey.
-Yet, the vacancy rate remained at 1.5 percent, which is one of the lowest rates since 2000.
-These low vacancies have led to higher rents, with average apartment rents increasing by two to three percent from 2018 to 2019.
-And although multi-family developments have outpaced new single-family homes of late, residential proposals overall have not increased at the same pace as new commercial proposals.
+Dutchess County saw almost 1,650 new apartment units constructed from 2019-2022, the highest four-year growth trend in the 30-year history of the Dutchess County Planning Department’s rental housing survey.
+Yet, our vacancy rate remained at 2.1 percent, which is still one of the lowest rates since 2000.
+These low vacancies have led to higher rents, with average apartment rents increasing by nine percent from 2021 to 2022.
+And although multi-family developments have outpaced new single-family homes of late, residential proposals have not increased at the same pace as new commercial proposals.

 Source: Dutchess County Planning Department (Major Projects Reports)